nRFCloud/utils/README.md

 Now, you should have three `.pem` files containing the key pair and the CA certificate of your CA. The files have a unique prefix.

-The fastest way to get your device registered is using the Device Credentials Installer:
+To get your device registered is using the `device_credentials_installer` script:

     device_credentials_installer -d --ca *_ca.pem --ca-key *_prv.pem --coap --verify

 Upon success, you can find an `onboard.csv` file with information about your device.
-We need this file to register the certificate with your account.
+This file is needed to register the certificate with your account.
 If you encounter a `No device found` error, you might need to specify the serial port using the `--port` option.

-Finally, add the device to your account with the Onboarding script:
+Onboard the device to your account using the `nrf_cloud_onboard` script as follows:

     nrf_cloud_onboard --api-key $API_KEY --csv onboard.csv

-You can also install credentials on many devices in a row using the `--append` option and add the bulk `onboard.csv` to your account with the same command.
+It is possible to install credentials on many devices in a row using the `--append` option and add the bulk `onboard.csv` to your account with the same command.

 Congratulations!
 You have successfully registered your device to nRF Cloud, you should be able to visualize it on the [Devices panel](https://nrfcloud.com/#/devices).